isaacLepley/Alimus-Public/fear-and-sanity.md

 - One creature phobia
 - One creature or general phobia
 - One specific phobia

 The following lists are suggested phobias for this campaign.
 Players may pick a different, fitting phobia for any category with DM approval.
 Characters may gain new phobias during the course of the game.
-If a character gain a fifth phobia, they must choose an existing phobia to replace with the new one.
+Characters can have a maximum of four phobias.
+If a character gains a fifth phobia, they must choose an existing phobia to replace with the new one.

 ### Creature Phobias: